Search information pages

 Aims & scope

-Infectious Agents and Cancer is an open access, peer-reviewed online journal that encompasses all aspects of basic, clinical and translational research providing an insight into the association between chronic infections and cancer.
+Infectious Agents and Cancer is an open access, peer-reviewed online journal that encompasses all aspects of basic, clinical, epidemiological and translational research providing an insight into the association between chronic infections and cancer.

-There are established links between specific chronic infections and cancer.
-Recent advances in genomic and proteomic technologies have accelerated the discovery of novel pathogens, cancer antigens and the molecular pathways involved in disease progression.
-Several new fields are developing very rapidly, in particular the application of immunogenomics and pharmacogenomics to fight specific cancers, targeting immuno-tolerated cellular/viral molecules by immuno and drug therapy.
-Infectious Agents and Cancer will cover all these areas of biomedical research and any other topics pertinent to the development of therapies for chronic infections and cancer.
-These include: profiling and activation of dendritic cells; reactivation of the immune system; breaking immune tolerance; modulation of the immune system by cytokines and drug delivery systems.
+Infectious Agents and Cancer will cover all these areas of biomedical research and any other topics pertinent to the development of preventive strategies, innovative diagnostic and biomolecular methodologies, promising therapeutic strategies for chronic infections and cancer.
+Immunotherapeutic strategies will include: profiling and activation of dendritic cells; reactivation of the immune system; breaking immune tolerance; modulation of the immune system by cytokines and drug delivery systems.

 All articles published by Infectious Agents and Cancer are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.